Exact Recursive Probabilistic Programming: A Probabilistic Programming Language

 Our operational semantics is defined by a one-step reduction judgement $\gamma \vdash e \Longrightarrow E'$, shown in Figure~\ref{fig:operational}.
 The expression being reduced is~$e$.
 The reduction result $E'$ is a distribution over expressions, written as a set of weight-expression pairs; this is used to reduce $\kw{amb}$, $\kw{fail}$, and $\kw{factor}$.
 The global environment $\gamma = (x_1=e_1,\dotsc)$ maps global names to their definitions; this is used to reduce global names in~\eqref{eq:reduction_global}.
-Our evaluation contexts allow evaluation under~$\lambda$ and on both sides of application; this nondeterminism is benign, as the order of probabilistic choices does not matter, and denotations are always preserved (\cref{thm:preserve}).
+Our evaluation contexts allow evaluation under~$\lambda$ and on both sides of application, so the order of probabilistic choices is left unspecified; this is benign, as denotations are preserved regardless of the order (\cref{thm:preserve}).